rivertam2016/pyCMR3/README.md

 Inter-item semantic similarities are represented using Word2Vec values, contained for the stimuli modeled in Cohen & Kahana (submitted) in a file called w2v.txt.

+The CMR3 code is written in cython, which is a hybrid language that combines features of c and python.
+As such, the model code CMR3.pyx will need to be compiled before it can be used.
+Once it has been compiled, CMR3 can be imported and used like any other python package.

+To build and compile the CMR3 code, navigate to the Core_Model directory and run the following from the command line:

+>> python3 setup_cmr3.py build_ext --inplace

+Note that this code is written for compatibility with Python3.
+It is not tested or debugged for use with Python2.

 ## CMR2
 This code can be set to run version of CMR2 (Lohnas et al., 2015, Psychological Review) by setting beta_source equal to 0.0.
 Note however that this version of CMR2